davidmalcolm/texi2rst/output/built-in-functions-specific-to-particular-target-machines.rst

 This sections describes built-in functions related to read and write instructions to access memory.
-These functions generate ``membar`` instructions to flush the I/O load and stores where appropriate, as described in Fujitsus manual described above.
+These functions generate ``membar`` instructions to flush the I/O load and stores where appropriate, as described in Fujitsu's manual described above.

 unsigned char __builtin_read8 (void *``data``) unsigned short __builtin_read16 (void *``data``)